Ricimon/reminder-bot/README.md

 * Insert values into `token` and `user` for your MySQL setup and your bot's authorization token (can be found at https://discordapp.com/developers/applications)
 * Set `local_timezone` to a time region that is representative of your local time.
 For example, for the UK this is *Europe/London*
-* `poetry install` to install python package dependencies with poetry
+* `poetry install` to install python package dependencies with Poetry
 * `poetry run python main.py` to test that all's okay

 * Clone down the postman (https://github.com/reminder-bot/postman-rs)